Find the shortest path in a grid in XNA

 Board movement example 1

-All these rules are then handled by a bunch of tile-related functions, that take a player or enemy and decide whether or not the character can move to a tile.
+All these rules are handled by a bunch of tile-related functions, that take a player or enemy and decide whether or not the character can move to a tile.

 Path finding overview